sgtlaugh/algovault/README.md

   <li>Example usage and sufficient documentation</li>
   </ol>

-Most codes are written in C/C++, majority should work with C++11 and some might require C++14 or higher.
+Codes are mostly written in C/C++. majority should work with C++11 and some might require C++14 or higher.
 Some algorithms are written in Python.
 For Python, use Python 3.
-Most codes should be compatible with PyPy too.
+Most of them should be compatible with PyPy as well.

-Most implementations are stress-tested and cross-checked against various problems.
-Nonetheless they are not guranteed to be flawless and work in all cases.
+Implementations are usually stress-tested and cross-checked against various problems.
+Nonetheless, they are not guranteed to be flawless and work in all cases.

 For bugs, refactoring and improvements, feel free to file an issue or a pull request as contributions are always welcome.